LikhithaKrishnajaPilli/Business-Insights-360/README.md

 By implementing a structured data analytics approach, the solution aimed to:

-✅ Enhance data accessibility—centralized reporting for better collaboration
+✅ **Enhance data accessibility**—centralized reporting for better collaboration

-✅ Improve forecasting accuracy—data-backed predictions for budgeting and inventory planning
+✅ **Improve forecasting accuracy**—data-backed predictions for budgeting and inventory planning

-✅ Reduce manual effort—automated data refresh and reporting
+✅ **Reduce manual effort**—automated data refresh and reporting

-✅ Provide intuitive dashboards—so even non-technical users can derive actionable insights
+✅ **Provide intuitive dashboards**—so even non-technical users can derive actionable insights

 ## **Solution: Business Insights 360**
 To tackle these challenges, I developed Business Insights 360, a comprehensive Power BI reporting system that consolidates and visualizes key business metrics.